scottellis/gum-opencv-test/README.md

 	task-native-sdk
 	opencv-dev

+Without my patch, add opencv-samples too.
+(I think)

-There is a minimal based image called opencv-image.bb in the oe-stuff directory you can use for a quick test.
+There is a minimal based image called opencv-image.bb in the oe-stuff directory of this project you can use for a quick test.

 Copy that to your recipes/images/ directory and build it for your rootfs.

 ## Test